sfu-arch/Root-Cache--Software-Performance-Model/README.md

 ### Bplus Tree Functionality :

-Used to create the B-Tree and perform the search functionality with different search workloads.
+Used to create the B+Tree and perform the search functionality with different search workloads.
 It is run as follows:

 ```